yihuacheng/IVGaze/README.md

 - We propose a gaze pyramid transformer (GazePTR) that leverages transformer-based multilevel features integration.
 - We introduce the dual-stream gaze pyramid transformer (GazeDPTR).
 Employing perspective transformation, we rotate virtual cameras to normalize images, utilizing camera pose to merge normalized and original images for accurate gaze estimation.

 Please visit our <a href='https://yihua.zone/work/ivgaze/'>project page </a> for details.
+Dataset is acquired on <a href='https://github.com/yihuacheng/IVGaze/blob/main/DATASET.md'> this page </a>.

 ## Requirement